 Ponce, “But if the police represent just one point of view…that could be very dangerous”

-Tiger asks, “Do the Police repress us?
-The class sitting around in a circle, some playing chess.
-Tiger is clearly giving these kids the freedom to express themselves with a unconventional style of teaching.
+Tiger asks, “Do the Police repress us? ” The class sat around in a circle, some playing chess.
+Tiger is clearly giving these kids the freedom to express themselves with an unconventional style of teaching.

 Tiger enjoys the turmoil and conflict that he has stirred up in the class discussion, partly because he truly enjoys the critical thinking that he has engendered and also because of his egoism, it is the vast manipulation that he reinforces by planting ideas in their grasping minds.